esprit-dev/homebridge-dummy/README.md

 You can optionally enable webhooks on an accessory by choosing `Enable Webhooks` in the config UI or setting `enableWebhooks` to `true` in the JSON config.

-If at least one accessory has webhooks enabled, then Homebridge Dummy will start a webhook server on startup on port `63743`, e.g. `http://localhost:63743/`
+If at least one accessory has webhooks enabled, then Homebridge Dummy will start a webhook server on startup.
+The default port is `63743`, e.g. `http://localhost:63743/`.
+To change the port, add `webhookPort` to the top level Homebridge Dummy config (see above).

 Incoming requests must be valid JSON and include the id of the accessory, the desired command, and the value to set.